lgwillmore/typemock/README.md

 ```

+Things to note:

+ - The mocked object must be used as a context manager in order to specify behaviour.
+ - You must let the context close in order to use the defined behaviour.

+### Type safety

 And when we try to specify behaviour that does not conform to the contract of the object we are mocking

 ```python